adaptyteam/adapty-docs/versioned_docs/version-3.0/sdk-installation-flutter.md

 Adapty SDK includes two key modules for seamless integration into your mobile app:

-- **Core Adapty**: This essential SDK is required for Adapty to function properly in your app.
+- **Core Adapty**: This essential module is required for Adapty to function properly in your app.
 - **AdaptyUI**: This module is required if you’re using the Adapty Paywall Builder—a no-code, user-friendly tool for creating cross-platform paywalls.
 With a visual constructor right in the dashboard, you can build paywalls that run natively on devices and are designed to deliver high performance with minimal effort.
   The module is installed automatically with the Adapty SDK, but you can leave it deactivated if you don’t need it.